leesaye/project-23-marc-copy/README.md

 	2. A user can also add events or tasks to the calendar.

-The Final MVP for Personal CRM should accomplishes the following 3 main user stories:
+The Final MVP for Personal CRM should accomplishe the following 3 main user stories:

 1. As a user I want to be reminded that I haven't communicated with someone for a while.
 2. As a user, I want to be able to easily action follow-ups or outstanding items and set due dates - that means I should be able to tap one button and the message sends.